choral-lang/website/web/index.md

 Choral is a language for the programming of _choreographies_.
 A choreography is a multiparty protocol that defines how some _roles_ (the proverbial Alice and Bob) should coordinate with each other in a decentralised way.
 At the press of a button, the Choral compiler generates correct implementations for each role, which implementors can use as libraries in their own programs to participate correctly in concurrent and distributed systems.
+Choral's generated libraries are guaranteed to be _compliant_ with their source choreographies.

-Choral is currently interoperable with Java, but we plan on extending our support also to other programming languages in the future.
+Choral is currently interoperable with Java, but we plan on extending it to support also other programming languages in the future.

 Choral _does not fix any middleware_: as long as you can satisfy the types of the choreography that you are writing, you can use your own implementations of communications and existing Java code in Choral.
+The Choral type system forces you to specify the communication requirements of your choreographies explicitly (channel topology, type of transmissible data, etc.).

 Choral is a prototype developed as part of an ongoing research project (see the [about page](/about.html)), but it is already usable for early adoption and teaching.
-If you're curious, [get in touch with us](/about.html#contacts)!
+If you're curious, you can [try it out yourself](/install.html) and [get in touch with us](/about.html#contacts)!

 ## Language